PrometheusFree: Concurrent Detection of Laser Fault Injection Attacks in Optical Neural Networks: Conclusion

 \section{Conclusion}

-This paper proposed \textit{SecONN}, an optical neural network framework enabling not only inference operations but also concurrent detection of thermal fault injection attacks.
-This paper firstly shows the threat of thermal fault injection attacks using actual measurements.
-This indicates that attackers can tamper with the entire matrix elements in VMM.
-To tackle this issue, \textit{SecONN} features concurrent detection of thermal fault injection attacks as well as simulation environment considering thermal fault injection attacks.

-This paper then proposed \textit{WDP} which fully exploits the nature of lights.
-This technique boosts the detection rate without degrading the operating speed.
-The evaluation results show that the proposed method achieves 88.7\% attacks-caused average misprediction recall.
+This paper proposes \textit{PrometheusFree}, an optical neural network framework enabling not only inference operations but also concurrent detection of laser fault injection attacks on optical circuits. \textit{PrometheusFree} features the concurrent detection of the laser fault injection attacks as well as providing a simulation environment capable of considering the laser fault injection attacks.
+Furthermore, \textit{PrometheusFree} employs WDP which fully exploits the nature of light and boosts the detection rate without degrading the operating speed.
+The evaluation results show that the proposed method achieves over 96\% attack-caused average misprediction recall and squashes the attack success ratio by over 98\% compared with the baseline.